KleoPetroff/kleopetroff.github.io/_posts/2016-03-18-everything-about-babel.md

 ---
 layout: post
 title: Everything you need to know about BabelJS
 description: Babel is becoming the de-facto tool for compiling ES6/ES7 code to browser usable code.
-Here is all you need to know to become comfortable with Babel.
+Here is all you need to know to become comfortable with it.
 ---

 ![Babel Logo](http://kleopetrov.me/assets/images/posts/babel.jpg)